 NetSuite is a multi-tenant, multi-entity solution targeted primarily at distribution, B2C, and commerce-centric organizations.
 It has a very attractive price point for companies starting on their ERP journey, with the implementation fee as low as $30K.
 And with the assumption that the customer will be responsible for much of the heavy lifting while NetSuite simply advises them.

 While the implementation price point may be attractive for startups that might be in the upper range of this segment, the product is the most complex of all on this list.
 And it will definitely require consulting help to implement it.
 NetSuite’s object and process model is way richer than Odoo or Zoho and similar to Acumatica and Sage Intacct.
 It’s also a far more globalized solution than Acumatica and has deeper operational capabilities than Sage Intacct for product-centric companies.

 While NetSuite is an amazing product for slightly larger organizations, the complexity makes it less desirable for startups.
 And the companies that might be seeking a simpler solution that they can pick up easily in the DIY mode.
-For these reasons, NetSuite lands at #8 on our list of the top 10 ERP systems for startups in 2022.
+We have downgraded NetSuite a bit this year but it still maintains the rank of #9 on this list of ERP systems for startups.